Exodia-World/exodia.world-eth/CONTRIBUTING.md

 # Where can I ask for help?

 You can get help from our friendly community by hopping into our #exodia-world IRC channel on Freenode or our [project channel on DecStack](https://hub.decstack.com/projects/channels/exodia-world).

+# How can I contribute even more?

+The above guide is for the open-source community.
+None of the contributors are expected to do committed work for any amount of time.
+However, if you would like to work with us more closely and commit yourself to Exodia.World, you may apply to join our core team.
+We reward our core team members with EXO tokens.
+The rewards are released at the end of each completed milestone.
+For more information, please contact us at team@exodia.world.